 What about entropy?
-The notion of change is central in the first principle defining energy (energy is conserved when everything else change), but also in the second law defining entropy.
-The latter is not defined in an absolute way by the Clausius' inequality, but only in a relative way from the measure of the heat exchanged when the system undergoes a change of state.
-No observable change, no difference of entropy.
-We could say the same for any state quantity, for example temperature.
-But for temperature, we have means to measure its value for a given state without the need of any change.
-For entropy there is no such mean.
+The notion of change is central to the first principle, which defines energy---energy is conserved when everything else changes---but also to the second law, which defines entropy.
+The latter is not defined in an absolute way by Clausius' inequality, but~only in a relative way, through the measurement of the heat exchanged when the system undergoes a change of state.
+No observable change means no difference in entropy.
+We could say the same for any state quantity, for~example, temperature.
+But~for temperature, we have means to measure its value for a given state without the need for any change.
+For~entropy, there is no such mean.
 Entropy is a state quantity that can only be deduced from the observation of a change of state.
-Ultimately, entropy depends on the ability of the observer to observe these changes, that is to say from the ability of the observer to perceive differences.
-No work is needed to return to the initial state if no change is observed: \myquote{The idea of dissipation of energy depends on the extent of our knowledge} (J.\,C. Maxwell\,\cite{Maxwell_1878}).
+Ultimately, entropy depends on the ability of the observer to observe these changes, that is, on the observer’s ability to perceive differences.
+No work is needed to return to the initial state if no change is observed: \myquote{The idea of dissipation of energy depends on the extent of our knowledge} (J.C.
+Maxwell~\cite{Maxwell_1878}).

-Like internal energy, entropy also depends on the observer's knowledge and cannot be considered an intrinsic property of the state of a system.
+Like internal energy, entropy also depends on the observer's knowledge and cannot be considered an intrinsic property of the state of a~system.

-\subsection{Statistical mechanics: reductionism versus emergentism}
+\subsection{Statistical Mechanics: Reductionism Versus~Emergentism}

-Statistical mechanics, \myquote{the rational foundation of thermodynamics}\,\cite{Gibbs_1902}, aims to remedy the subjectivity introduced by the observer in thermodynamics.
-The goal is to calculate everything from the Newton's mechanics of atoms, that is to say from the behavior of objects totally independent of us.
-It is a reductionist approach.
+Statistical mechanics, \myquote{the rational foundation of thermodynamics}~\cite{Gibbs_1902}, aims to remedy the subjectivity introduced by the observer in thermodynamics.
+The~goal is to calculate everything from Newton's mechanics of atoms, that is, from the behavior of objects totally independent of us.
+It is a reductionist~approach.

-At the atomic scale everything is in motion.
+At the atomic scale, everything is in motion.
 Microscopic configurations (also named phases or microstates) are constantly changing.
-But they are also so numerous that it is impossible to hope to know that of a system other than in terms of probabilities.
-So, statistical mechanics faces two main problems: \begin{enumerate}[leftmargin=*] \item \textbf{Prior distribution}: What phase probability distribution should be used as a starting point for calculations, given that it cannot be measured?
+However,~they are so numerous that it is impossible to hope to know that of a system other than in terms of probabilities.
+Thus, statistical mechanics faces the following two main~problems: \begin{enumerate} \item \textbf{{Prior distribution}}: What phase probability distribution should be used as a starting point for calculations, considering that it cannot be measured?